zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.11.3 : Fixes for PHP 5.2 users for S3/Vault storage in some regions
+* 1.11.5 : Random number generation was halting on some systems due to phpseclib issue in 1.11.4